 Before we dive into discussing the best practices for successful selling in private labeling, let's check out some of the main advantages of selling private labels versus trying to establish your products from scratch.

-There are plenty of advantages to selling private label products on Amazon, but we'll focus on the five most impactful:
+Assuming your potential product(s) do not fall under any of Amazon's Restricted Product Categories, there are plenty of advantages to selling private label products on Amazon.
+Let's focus on the five most impactful:

 1. Ability to maintain lower prices more easily and control profit margins